JayNightmare/PhunParty-Website/README.md

 The development server automatically proxies `/api/*` requests to `https://api.phun.party` to avoid CORS issues.
 No additional configuration needed for local development.

 If you encounter CORS errors during login:
-- The app includes a built-in CORS troubleshooting helper
+- The app includes a built-in CORS troubleshooting helper with diagnostics
+- Use the DevTools panel (bottom-right) to test API connectivity
 - Ensure you're using the development server (not build files)
-- Check that `VITE_API_URL` is set correctly in `.env.local`
+- Check that `VITE_API_URL` is set correctly in `.env.local`S

 ## Environment Variables